If I watch my fights I start to believe I can do it all over again

 It really is stifling.
 Despite the absurd heat, the New Yorker is coping with the rigours of a tour around Britain.
 According to his team – that sit alongside him and include former British heavyweight title challenger Mark Potter – “Big Daddy” has been chirpy throughout, his sense of humour lifting the mood during laborious car journeys.

 But Bowe doesn’t seem entirely comfortable in his own skin.
-Maybe it’s an impression created because the former millionaire asked for money.
+Maybe it’s an impression created when the former millionaire asked for money.
 Perhaps it’s because he’s clearly deteriorated from the supreme fighting machine who briefly ruled the heavyweight division in the 1990s.

 “Nobody could have beaten me back then,” Bowe says.
 “Muhammad Ali is my idol and I love him but if we’d fought at that time I think I would have beaten him.
 I think I should be rated up there with the likes of Larry Holmes.
 But I’m not sure and it’s not for me to decide.
 It’s up for the people to decide but I hope they regard me highly.
 I know I’m better than Evander Holyfield – I whupped him two times – and I know I’m better than Lennox Lewis.”